 - let sit for 3 to 5 minutes

-This creates an alcohol tincture that you could add to drinks or food.
+This creates an alcohol tincture (also known as green dragon) that you could add to drinks or food.
 You can also use an eyedropper and put a few drops under your tongue.
 The effects of the THC will be felt within about 10 to 15 minutes.

 Use caution when consuming alcohol and cannabis together because they intensify each other.